micmejia/bible-dump/NKJV/Ezekiel/Ezek 29.md

 And the land of Egypt shall become desolate and waste; then they will know that I _am_ the Lord, because he said, 'The River _is_ mine, and I have made _it._'

 ###### 10
-Indeed, therefore, I _am_ against you and against your rivers, and I will make the land of Egypt utterly waste and desolate, from [^e]Migdol _to_ Syene, as far as the border of Ethiopia.
+Indeed, therefore, I _am_ against you and against your rivers, and I will make the land of Egypt utterly waste and desolate, from Migdol _to_ Syene, as far as the border of Ethiopia.

 ###### 11
 Neither foot of man shall pass through it nor foot of beast pass through it, and it shall be uninhabited forty years.